Eddie Kazak: Baseball career

 Kazak made his major league debut on September 29, 1948, and played in six games with 22 at bats during the 1948 season.
 The 1949 season was Kazak's best statistical season.
-In 92 games, he had a career-high batting average of .304, 6 home runs, 3 triples, and made his only All-Star appearance.
-In the 1949 Major League Baseball All-Star Game, Kazak was the starting third baseman, and had two hits in two at-bats.
+In 92 games, he had a career-high batting average of .304, 6 home runs, and 3 triples.

+When Kazak was named the starting third baseman for the National League team in the 1949 Major League Baseball All-Star Game, he became only the fourth rookie player in MLB history to start in an All-Star Game after Joe DiMaggio (1936), Dick Wakefield (1943) and Richie Ashburn (1948).
 However, Kazak was later injured and lost his starting job to Tommy Glaviano, becoming a pinch hitter during the 1950 season.
 He had 207 at-bats in 93 games during the 1950 season, and led the National League with 42 pinch hit at-bats.
 Kazak only played 11 games the following season, and after playing three games in 1952, he was traded along with Wally Westlake from the Cardinals to the Reds for Dick Sisler and Virgil Stallcup on May 13, 1952.
 However, Kazak only had one hit in 13 games as a member of the Reds, which marked the end of his Major League career.

 Kazak continued to play baseball after his major league career was over.
 He played his last professional game at the age of 40 in 1960 while playing for Austin in the Texas League.
 He died in Austin, Texas on December 15, 1999.